Khloe Kardashian Slams Instagram User Who Trolled Her Over Tristan Thompson

 “Khloe hates every moment of this breakup but she does see a silver lining to it all, and that is to finally be away from Tristan’s toxic relationship style.
 Khloe is looking to become a better person after all of this and she feels that is exactly what is going to happen,” the source told Hollywood Life of Kardashian’s state of mind following the heartbreaking public split.

-Fans can see more of Khloe Kardashian and Tristan Thompson’s dramatic break up, and the aftermath of the cheating scandal when a brand new season of Keeping Up With the Kardashians returns to the E! network later this month.
+Fans can see more of Khloe Kardashian and Tristan Thompson’s dramatic breakup, and the aftermath of the cheating scandal when a brand new season of Keeping Up With the Kardashians returns to the E! network later this month.